 - Do you feel the accident or incident was caused by someone else’s reckless, careless, or wrongful actions?
 In other words, could an individual, group, or entity have prevented the accident or incident if they weren’t acting negligently?

-These questions may be difficult to answer, but they are crucial in determining the eligibility of your claim.
-If you can answer “Yes” to every question, it may be possible to prove your case in court.
+These questions from our attorneys may be difficult to answer, but they are crucial in determining the eligibility of your claim.
+If you can answer “yes” to every question, it may be possible to prove your case in court.

 Who Can File a Wrongful Death Lawsuit in South Carolina?